 How to Sketch a Composition Directly on Paper

-Landscapes are ideal subjects to begin with because you don’t need to get every detail correct in order to draw an accurate representation.
+Landscapes are ideal subjects to begin with if you want to learn how to sketch a composition on drawing paper.
+Why?
+Because you don’t need to get every detail correct in order to draw an accurate representation.

 I also recommend starting small.
 This project is 6 inches by 8 inches.
 Large enough to give you plenty of wiggle room, but small enough to keep it from being too intimidating.